HT0710/HT0710/README.md

 </p>

 ## About me
 - I'm a college student trying to do and learn what I want and coding has always been one of them.
-But after all, become an Robotics AI Engineering is my goal.
+But after all, become an Robotics AI Engineer is my goal.
 - Age: 20
 - My country: Vietnam
 - Speak language: vietnamese, english